dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ## Tropes

-### T335: Segregation based on people's differences leads to divisiveness.
+### T335: Segregation by inherent characteristics is harmful and divisive.

 |Support|
 |---|